 Manchester is a larger medium-sized town located in the state of Connecticut.
 With a population of 57,584 people and 14 constituent neighborhoods, Manchester is the 15th largest community in Connecticut.

-Unlike some towns, Manchester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Manchester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manchester is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Manchester who work in office and administrative support (11.69%), management occupations (10.86%), and sales jobs (9.43%).

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Manchester citizens is very high relative to the national average among all cities (21.84%): 39.92% of adults in Manchester have a bachelor's degree or even advanced degree.
+The population of Manchester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.92% of adults in Manchester have a bachelor's degree or even advanced degree.

 The per capita income in Manchester in 2018 was $37,412, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $149,648 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.